CLAMP: Prompt-based Contrastive Learning for Connecting Language and Animal Pose: Experiments

 \textbf{Implementation details} We employ the widely used two-stage top-down pose estimation paradigm similar to SimpleBaseline~\cite{xiao2018simple} in the experiments.
 The ground truth bounding box annotations are utilized in AP-10K to crop animal instances during the training and evaluation process, following the default setting in \cite{ap-10k}.
 We select the widely used ResNet~\cite{resnet} and the recently introduced attention-based vision transformer ViT~\cite{vit} as the backbone networks for image feature extraction, \ie, ResNet-50 and ViT-Base.
 We use the ImageNet~\cite{imagenet} pre-trained and CLIP~\cite{clip} pre-trained weights to initialize the backbone networks for evaluating the effect of different pre-training methods.
 The text encoders after CLIP pre-training, \ie, CLIP-ResNet-50 and CLIP-ViT-Base, are adopted as our language models and initialized with the corresponding CLIP pre-trained weights.
 The decoder described in SimpleBaseline~\cite{xiao2018simple} is employed to predict the keypoints, which contains several deconvolution layers to upsample the extracted features to $1/4$ of the input resolution and one convolution layer with kernel size $1 \times 1$ to predict the heatmap.

 During training, we follow most of the training settings in AP-10K, \ie, the input image of each instance was cropped and resized to $256\times 256$, followed by random flip, rotation, and scale jitter.
 Each model is trained for a total of 210 epochs with a step-wise learning rate schedule which decays by 10 at the 170th and 200th epoch, respectively.
 We use the AdamW~\cite{adamw} optimizer with a weight decay of 1e-4.
 Furthermore, we conduct supervised learning, few-shot learning, and zero-shot learning to thoroughly evaluate the models' performance.
 For supervised learning on AP-10K and Animal-Pose, we train the model with a batch size of 128 and set 5e-4 as the initial learning rate.
 An extra learning rate multiplier of 0.1 is applied to the backbone weights to prevent over-fitting when using the ViT model as the backbone.
-The few-shot learning and zero-shot learning are conducted on the AP-10K dataset as it has much more animal species than Animal-Pose.
-For few-shot learning, we adopt a batch size of 64 and set the initial learning rate as 5e-4 and 5e-5 for ResNet-50 and ViT-Base, respectively.
+The few-shot and zero-shot learning are conducted on AP-10K as it has much more animal species than Animal-Pose.
+For few-shot learning, we adopt a batch size of 64 and set the initial learning rate as 5e-4/5e-5 for ResNet-50/ViT-Base.
 For zero-shot learning configurations, we use a batch size of 128 and set 5e-4 as the initial learning rate.
 In all experiments, we set $k$ to 8 in Eq.~\ref{eq:prompt} and freeze the text encoder to reduce the computational cost.
+We show complexity analysis in the supplementary material.